quvi007/quvi007.github.io/algo.md

-### Project Algorist
+# Project Algorist

 ## What is Project Algorist 2022?

-For the next couple of months in this year, I will learn (and probably teach?!)
+For the next couple of months in this year, I will work on (and probably teach?!)
 Data Structures and Algorithms in detail.
-We will implement all the data structures and algorithms (in both C++ and Java) and save them in repositories.
+I will implement all the data structures and algorithms (in both C++ and Java) and save them in repositories.
 I will also solve many problems related to each topic.

 ## How many days?

 Around 4 months of self-study, practice and journaling

-## What are the data structures and algorithms I will learn?
+## What are the data structures and algorithms I will work on?

 1. Merge Sort
 2. Binary Heap and Heap Sort